Home and Community Care (HACC) Program

 Volunteering SA & NT has joined with the sector and the Office for the Ageing, forming the CALD HACC Working Party for Volunteering to address these issues.

 CALD HACC Working Party for Volunteering

 Background: A CALD HACC Forum June 2008 identified declining levels of volunteering in CALD HACC organisations as a critical issue.
 Dependence on an ageing volunteer workforce and failure to attract new multicultural volunteers was seriously impacting on the ability of CALD agencies to deliver services.
 It also posed a significant threat to the survival of many small CALD HACC organisations.
 The Office for the Ageing (OFTA) Multicultural Team from the Department for Families and Communities committed to supporting a Working Party to address these issues and approached Volunteering SA&NT to manage this process.
 A Working Party was formed in August 2008 with membership from 20 CALD HACC organisations, OFTA and Volunteering SA&NT.

 Terms of Reference

-The Working Party meets bi-monthly and has identified a number of strategies and critical actions to take to address issues facing the sector now and into the future.
-This has culminated in Volunteering SA & NT securing funding to employ a Project officer whose key role is to put into action the ideas and solutions identified by the Working Party.
-The Project will focus on volunteer workforce and sustainability issues with the aim of achieving continuous improvement in volunteer involving service delivery for the multicultural elderly.
+The Working Party: The Working Party meets bi-monthly and has identified a number of strategies and critical actions to take to address issues facing the sector now and into the future.
+Volunteering SA & NT is funded to employ a Project Officer whose key role is to put into action the ideas and solutions identified by the Working Party.
+The Project Officer focuses on volunteer workforce and sustainability issues with the aim of achieving continuous improvement in volunteer involving service delivery for the multicultural elderly.